guettli/golang-and-vscode/README.md

 ctrl-shift-p "open recent" --> Open recent Workspace.
 This is better than "File > Open Recent" because it provides autocomplete.
 By default this is mappend to ctrl-r, but I use ctrl-r for "Terminal: Run Recent Command".

+Jump from a method on an interface to the implementation: ctrl-F12 (or context-menu "Go to Implementations")

 # Search and Replace in one file